 |Surgery and Gastrointestinal||Associate Professor Alice Lee|

-Macquarie University is in the process of establishing an Academic Health Enterprise that integrates the academic and clinical activities at Macquarie University Hospital and Clinics with the University's Faculty of Medicine and Health Sciences.
+Macquarie University has recently established an Academic Health Enterprise that integrates the academic and clinical activities at Macquarie University Hospital and Clinics with the University's Faculty of Medicine and Health Sciences.

 Our vision is to use learning and discovery to benefit the patients we care for.
 We recognise that clinicians currently accredited with the Hospital bring varying levels of engagement with the academic aspirations of our enterprise.
 Application for appointment as an Honorary Clinical Academic with Macquarie University represents an important first commitment to this engagement.

 In keeping with our values to make caring for our patients the first priority of clinical practice, we expect all Honorary Clinical Academics to show evidence of their commitment to a patient-focused approach to clinical practice, and to contribute at least 30 hours per year in academic activities relevant to the University's core academic activities of teaching and/or research and/or clinical discipline development at Macquarie University Hospital.

 Each application is reviewed on its individual merits.

 For more information, please contact: